RAMCloudCode/contxtify/README.md

 ./contxtify
 ```

-Specify a project root and custom output file:
+Combine a specific project and name the output:

 ```bash
 ./contxtify -r /path/to/project -o merged.txt
 ```

-Include hidden files and directories:
+Include hidden files:

 ```bash
 ./contxtify --all